ksurajsingh/ksurajsingh.github.io/tmp/spotify-clone/readme.md

 ## TODO

-- [ ] add data attribute to docs
+- [ ] add data attribute to media [ if you know what it is that you are importing ]
-- [ ] think of naming studies vs learnings
+- [x] think of naming studies vs learnings

 - [ ] Play songs
  - [ ] one song at a time